appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/microsoft-365.md

 <dd>

-* **SMTP host**: Add the server address used to send emails.
-For Microsoft 365, set the SMTP host as:
+* **SMTP host**: Add the Microsoft 365 server address to send emails, as shown below:

 <dd>